california small estate affidavit california small estate affidavit

 What is a Small Estate Affidavit?

 A Small Estate Affidavit, in its fundamental form, constitutes a legal document.
-It facilitates the transfer of property not surpassing a specific cumulative value, exempting it from the labor-intensive probate process.
+It facilitates the transfer of property that does not surpass a specific cumulative value, exempting it from the labor-intensive probate process.
 California law dictates that real estate properties valued below $55,000, personal property amounting to less than $166,250, or a boat or vehicle of any value can qualify for this exemption.
 Accordingly, rightful heirs merely need to submit this statement, verified under oath, to gain access to the deceased’s assets.

 Benefits of a Small Estate Affidavit in California